-Where notice of withdrawal from a course is received by the Registrar before the first day of First Term a refund of all fees paid other than Registration Fee will be made.
+Where notice of withdrawal from a course is received by the Registrar before the first day of Session 1 a refund of all fees paid other than Registration Fee will be made.

-Where a student terminates for acceptable reasons a course of study before half a term has elapsed, one half of the term's fee may be refunded.
-Where a student terminates a course of study after half a term has elapsed, no refund may be made in respect of that term's fees.
+Where a student terminates for acceptable reasons a course of study before half a session has elapsed, one half of the session's course fees may be refunded.
+Where a student terminates a course of study after half a session has elapsed, no refund may be made in respect of that session's fees.

-The Library Fee is an annual fee and is not refundable where notice of withdrawal is given after the commencement of First Term.
-On notice of withdrawal a partial refund of the University Union Entrance Fee is made on the following basis: any person who has paid the entrance fee in any year and who withdraws from membership of the University Union after the commencement of first term in the same year, or who does not renew his membership in the immediately succeeding year may on written application to the Warden receive a refund of half the entrance fee paid.
+The Library Fee is an annual fee and is not refundable where notice of withdrawal is given after the commencement of Session 1.
+On notice of withdrawal a partial refund of the University t Life members of these bodies are exempt from the appropriate fee or fees.

+Union Entrance Fee is made on the following basis: any person who has paid the entrance fee in any year and who withdraws from membership of the University Union after the commencement of Session 1 in the same year, or who does not renew his membership in the immediately succeeding year may on written application to the Warden receive a refund of half the entrance fee paid.